HermanMartinus/justsketchme-frontend/roadmap.md

 - Dog & cat poses
 - Have a shared "Room" for a class

 ## Done
+- "Put on ground" shortcut
+- Undo and redo buttons update/fix
 - Rebuilt realistic male and female
 - Rebuilt UI
 - Adding anime models